nottrobin/robinwinslow.uk/_posts/2013-03-09-how-photodirect-tried-to-steal-10-pounds-from-me.md

 Fortunately for me I am the sort of person who will look up my rights in situations like this.

-Lots of other people don't have the time or the inclination, and probably the socially dis empowered are the least likely to do so.
+Lots of other people don't have the time or the inclination, and probably the socially dis-empowered are the least likely to do so.

 In this situation, photodirect could have got away with stealing from them by not giving them a full refund.
 That is why I think this is important, and why I think this was particularly disgusting behaviour on the part of photodirect.